Stripe

 Competition

-Given that functionality of payment processors is often similar, differentiation between providers generally occurs through price.
+Given that the functionality of payment processors is often similar, differentiation between providers generally occurs through price.
 As customers grow, they negotiate lower pricing, evident in Adyen’s decreasing take rate.
 As Stripe moves upmarket, it is likely to experience similar margin compression even as its processing volume increases.

 The heavy competition in the space is likely to exacerbate downward pricing pressures.
 Open banking account-to-account payments threaten to change the payment landscape with lower fees than card payments.
 Stripe also must invest in keeping up with competitors.
 Adyen and Square provide more established offerings than Stripe for in-person payments.
 Some companies are creating integrated solutions for particular customer segments, like Paddle for SaaS businesses.
 In developing countries, startups such as Razorpay and Xendit have gained traction in their home countries by replicating the Stripe playbook.